marcpouzet/zrun/README.md

 only discrete-time.

-The purpose of this prototype is to give a reference and executable semantics for a language like Scade that can be used 1/ for compiler testing; 2/ to prove compilation steps (e.g., that a well typed program does not lead to a type error; or source-to-source transformations like static scheduling or the compilation of automata); 3/ to execute unfinished programs or programs that are possibly cyclic and accepted by an Esterel compiler (the so-called "constructively causal" programs) but rejected by Lustre, Lucid Synchrone, Scade, Zelus that impose stronger causality constraints; 4/ to prototype new language constructs for synchronous languages.
+The purpose of this prototype is to give a reference and executable semantics for a language like Scade that serves several objectives: 1/ for compiler testing; 2/ to prove compilation steps (e.g., that a well typed program does not lead to a type error; or source-to-source transformations like static scheduling or the compilation of automata); 3/ to execute possibly unfinished programs or programs that are rejected by the existing static analyses but are correct programs.
+Examples are cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but rejected by Lustre, Lucid Synchrone, Scade, Zelus that impose stronger causality constraints; 4/ to prototype new language constructs for synchronous languages.